Napordisch/CSV-parser/README.md

 Absolutely no writing capabilities yet :)

 ## Usage
-Include CSV-parser.h and compile CSV-parser.cpp with your code
+Include CSVdb.h and compile CSVdb.cpp with your code